 It is notable that Freya was not in fact one of the Aesir gods, but from the rival race of Vanir gods, and was sent to live in Asgard as a hostage.
 Perhaps Frigg was also not a native Aesir god, and married Odin to form an alliance.
 But this is only speculation, as the details of her origin are unknown.

 As the ideal wife, Frigg was also a mother, but it is important to note that just because she was the wife of Odin does not signify that she was the mother of all his children.

 Notably, she was not the mother of Thor, who Odin had with the giantess Jord.
-But Frigg was the mother of Balder, Hor, probably Bragi, and possibly some other lesser known Norse deities.
+But Frigg was the mother of Balder, Hor, probably Bragi, the asgard bard, and possibly some other lesser known Norse deities.

 The most famous of Frigg’s children was Balder, the god of light, who was said to be so beautiful and kind that he was the most beloved being in the Norse cosmos.
 Frigg was naturally preoccupied with keeping her son safe, a preoccupation that may have been fuelled by her gift of foresight.